Skip to menu Skip to content Skip to footer

 Research impacts

-Paul has three doctorates; one in Physiotherapy and two in Neuroscience.
-His work aims to blend these skills to understand mechanisms, and use that knowledge to develop and refine interventions.
+Paul has four doctorates; one in Physiotherapy (Uni Qld), two in Neuroscience (Karolinska Inst, Uni Qld) and an honorary doctorate in Medicine (Ghent Uni).
+His work aims to blend these skills to understand the mechanisms underpinning pain and movement, and use that knowledge to develop and refine interventions.
 His diverse expertise enables him to solve complex problems using a comprehensive multi-scale approach from molecular biology to brain physiology and human function, using innovative experimental methods.
 His comprehensive research approach has led to discoveries that have transformed understanding of why people move differently in pain.
 Translation of this work into treatments for people in pain have changed rehabilitation and improved outcomes, particularly for back pain; the world’s leading cause of disability.
 In addition to his work in pain his unique approach has led to breakthroughs in other areas such as management of continence and breathing disorders.

 Works